-- 76. On completion of the above analysis the effects of the exit capacity applications and accepted exit capacity substitutions will be reviewed.
-Where National Grid considers that an accepted substitution is inappropriate, e.g. the proposed reduction in Non-incremental Obligated Exit Capacity at an NTS Exit Point would create difficulties for the downstream operator to meet their statutory and / or regulatory obligations, National Grid will discuss with the Authority whether: - such accepted substitutions should be reversed (notwithstanding that they were determined by following the approved methodology); - the level of residual investment increased (consistent with the other provisions of this chapter) accordingly; and - the accepted substitution excluded from National Grid's proposals. - 77.
-On completion of the above analysis (and any adjustments pursuant to paragraph 76) the effects of the Exit Capacity applications and accepted Exit Capacity Substitutions will be recorded and proposed to the Authority in the Exit Capacity notice.
-This notice, outlined in paragraph 78, will be submitted ahead of allocation of capacity to the requesting User.
-However, in respect of a PARCA/IP PARCA, ahead of the reservation of capacity pending substitution, National Grid will inform the Authority of that potential capacity substitution and publish in accordance with Special Condition 9.13.
-This will be at the conclusion of the Phase 1 PARCA Works or the design phase (for an Exit IP)27, after network analysis has identified Exit Capacity Substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA/IP PARCA signatory at the recipient NTS Exit Point.
-The formal Exit Capacity notice shall be submitted ahead of allocation in accordance with Licence Special Condition 9.13, at a time deemed appropriate following discussions with the PARCA Signatory. - 78.
-Specifically National Grid shall submit: - An Exit Capacity notice setting out: - the NTS Exit Points where Incremental Obligated Exit Capacity is proposed to be released; - The quantity of Incremental Obligated Exit Capacity; and the quantities proposed to be treated as: - o Funded Incremental Obligated Exit Capacity; and - Non-incremental Obligated Exit Capacity - The effective date for when the capacity is first made available for use; - The NTS Exit Points (which for the purpose of this paragraph shall include notional exit points) to which Exit Capacity Substitution proposals relate; - The proposed quantities by which National Grid is proposing the Nonincremental Obligated Exit Capacity shall be increased or decreased as a result of Exit Capacity Substitution; - The effective date(s) where different to that above, plus - Any additional information required in accordance with Licence Special Condition 9.13.
+- such accepted substitutions should be reversed (notwithstanding that they were determined by following the approved methodology); - the level of residual investment increased (consistent with the other provisions of this chapter) accordingly; and - the accepted substitution excluded from National Grid's proposals. - 73.
+On completion of the above analysis (and any adjustments pursuant to paragraph 72) the effects of the exit capacity applications and accepted Exit Capacity Substitutions will be recorded and proposed to the Authority in the Exit Capacity notice.
+This notice, outlined in paragraph 74, will be submitted at the time of allocation of capacity to the requesting User.
+However, in respect of a PARCA, following the reservation of capacity pending substitution, that potential capacity substitution will be notified to the Authority at the time of reservation.
+This will be at the conclusion of the Phase 1 PARCA Works, 22 after network analysis has identified Exit Capacity Substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA signatory at the recipient NTS Exit Point.
+The Exit Capacity notice shall also be submitted at the time of allocation. - 74.
+Specifically National Grid shall submit: - An Exit Capacity notice setting out: - the NTS Exit Points where Incremental Obligated Exit Capacity is proposed to be released; - The quantity of Incremental Obligated Exit Capacity; and the quantities proposed to be treated as: - Funded Incremental Obligated Exit Capacity; and - Non-incremental Obligated Exit Capacity - The effective date for when the capacity is first made available for use; - The NTS Exit Points (which for the purpose of this paragraph shall include notional exit points) to which Exit Capacity Substitution proposals relate; - The proposed quantities by which National Grid is proposing the Nonincremental Obligated Exit Capacity shall be increased or decreased as a result of Exit Capacity Substitution; - The effective date(s) where different to that above, plus - Any additional information required in accordance with Licence Special Condition 5G(8)

-These notices will be placed on National Grid's website at
+These notices will be placed on National Grid's website at http://marketinformation.natgrid.co.uk/Gas/ExitCapacityReports.aspx